ScrapeGraphAI/Scrapegraph-ai/examples/benchmarks/readme.md

-This folder contains all the scripts used for benchmarks Remember if you use openai to set the keys or if you use Ollama/Docker to set the setup
+These 2 subfolders contain all the scripts and performance documents for the 2 graphs used for the scrapers.
+In particular:
+* __GenerateScraper__: contains the benchmarks for GenerateScraper class
+* __SmartScraper__:  contains the benchamrks for SmartScraper class